Here are all 31 of the Spokane-area Community Gardens we know of, grouped by neighborhood.

 Scientific studies show that crime decreases in neighborhoods as the amount of green space increases.

 Please join us this spring, summer and fall as we look forward to having a banner year in the garden.
 Help will be needed.
 We will inform you of those opportunities as they become available.
 For more information about reserving a garden bed contact Tom Lucke (448-6064).

 Historic organic garden areas with 3 bedroom home located in the Whitworth area.
 Produce fed up to four families year round.
 Water is available on both sites.

-East Central Community Organization (ECCO) is a nonprofit 501 (c)3 corporation that currently owns and operates Friendship Gardens Senior Housing and is restoring the Historic Rose Apartments at 1700 East 3rd.
-ECCO is also the lead agency for the Vibrant Communities Project in the International District on East Sprague.
+East Central Community Organization (ECCO) is a nonprofit 501 (c) 3 corporation that currently operates the East Central Community Center.
 The ECCO Community Garden is divided into over 20 garden beds to offer an opportunity for community members to develop and maintain their own garden spot.